I am The Escape Artist and I am here to help you.

 Well, I spent many years in the Prison Camp and I know how the system works.
 I wanted freedom, so I hatched a plan and began to dig.
 I paid off my mortgage when I was 32, built up my investment portfolio and then quit my job in 2014 at the age of 43 when I’d made enough not to have to work any more.

 I did this whilst married and supporting a family with 3 kids.
-I also did this without winning the lottery, inheriting money or being CEO of a large multi-national company.
+I also did this without winning the lottery, inheriting money or dealing drugs.
 Those are my stripes.

 The Escape Artist is a highly trained financial commando.
-I have a degree in economics, I’m a qualified accountant and I had a 20 year career in corporate finance.
+I have a degree in economics, I’m a qualified chartered accountant and I had a 20 year career in corporate finance (reaching partner / MD level).
 But the stuff I teach on this blog and in coaching with clients can be made simple enough for anyone to put into practice.